 Further details of the Board of Directors, and their roles and background, are set out in the Leadership team section of this website.

-6. Having appropriate experience, skills and capabilities on the Board
+7. Maintaining appropriate governance structures and having necessary experience, skills and capabilities on the Board

 The Board